joefarrington/viso_jax/README.md

 #### Value iteration

-Thomas J Sargent and John Stachurski provide an [interactive tutorial](https://notes.quantecon.org/submission/622ed4daf57192000f918c61) implementing value iteration in JAX for an economics problem and comparing the speed of two NumPy-based approaches with GPU-accelerated JAX.
+Thomas J Sargent and John Stachurski provide an [interactive tutorial](https://notes.quantecon.org/submission/622ed4daf57192000f918c61) implementing value iteration in JAX for an economics problem and compard the speed of two NumPy-based approaches with GPU-accelerated JAX.

 ### Hydra